Goat Tracks: A Rambler's Résumé

 A complete circuit of the Urnersee (arm of the Vierwaldstättersee, or Lake Lucerne) via the Weg der Schweiz (Swiss Path)

 Hunenberg, Wart, and numerous farmland rambles near Zug

 Lugano & a hike via Lake Lugano to the summit of Monte Brè

 Numerous (freezing) urban walks in old cities including Chur, Fribourg, St Gallen, Basel, Zürich and Neuchâtel

 Nothing too extreme (no car/big country) - most of the thousands of km I've done here has been urban/suburban or coastal walking.
 But I have done...

 Some hiking in the Green Mountains of South-East Queensland

 A fair bit of walking in the Glasshouse Mountains, S.E.
 QLD

-Four complete 60-mile circuits of Moreton Island via its beaches (twice in each direction) as well as walking most of its length through the middle
+Five complete 60-mile circuits of Moreton Island via its beaches as well as walking most of its length through the middle